 There are invasive species in the Everglades, including invasive snakes, that are damaging the local ecosystem.
 Besides them, there are four venomous snakes you’re likely to find in the Everglades: the cottonmouth, the western diamondback, the coral snake, and the dusky pygmy rattlesnake.

-Cottonmouths are especially happy here, with plenty of water.
-They can only live near significant bodies of water, so the more water, the more cottonmouths there are.
+Cottonmouths are especially happy there due to the number of water sources.
+They can only live near significant bodies of water, so the more water, the more cottonmouth snakes that you’ll find there.

-Diamondbacks are comfortable swimmers, too, so they’re at home here.
-Pygmy rattlesnakes prefer swamps and marshes too, so again, the Everglades is perfect for them.
+Diamondbacks are also comfortable swimmers, so they’re at home in this area.
+Pygmy rattlesnakes prefer swamps and marshes, so again, the Everglades is an ideal place for them to live.

 - Black racers